Last Updated on August 8, 2022 by Editorial Staff

 The comfy gel saddle is an impressive bonus, and the Velo ergonomic grips look excellent, and they feel great as well.
 As for gearing, this bike has the reliable Shimano Altus 21-speed gears, and they are clearly indexed.

-The Moscow Plus has an upgraded display with extensive and readable writings.
+The bike has an upgraded display with extensive and readable writings.
 You will start by holding the power button on the control pad.
 This will trigger the display panel, and you will be offered multiple readouts such as battery capacity, level of assist, and current speed.

 Pressing the power button once will trigger the background lighting on display, and holding down the arrow for some time will activate walk mode.
 This mode can help if you require going up a ramp, climbing stairs, or riding through a walk-only area.